-If there is more than one possible path to a DECNET destination, and if DECNET fast-switching is disabled for the output interface(s) associated with one or more of the paths while being enabled on the interface(s) associated with the other(s), an error in the internal traffic allocation logic may cause traffic to avoid one of the paths completely.
-This can be worked around by enabling DEC-NET fast switching either on all interfaces which might fall into a load-sharing set, or on no interfaces which might fall into that set.
+- If there is more than one possible path to a DECnet destination, and if DECnet fast switching is disabled for the output interface(s) associated with one or more of the paths while being enabled on the interface(s) associated with the other(s), an error in the internal traffic allocation logic may cause traffic to avoid one of the paths completely.
+This can be worked around by enabling DECnet fast switching either on all interfaces that might fall into a load-sharing set or on no interfaces that might fall into that set.
 Cisco recommends consistent use of fast-switching options on load-shared interfaces regardless of the presence of this caveat.
-[CSCdi02689]

-It is possible for incorrect values to be placed in the selector fields of NSP packets being converted from DECNET Phase IV to DECNET Phase V. [CSCdi03109]

-When converting packets from Phase V to Phase IV, the algorithm for determining if the selector field is a valid NSP value is wrong.
-As a result, some packets which have valid NSP values will not be converted from Phase V to Phase IV.
+[CSCdi02689] - It is possible for incorrect values to be placed in the selector fields of NSP packets being converted from DECnet Phase IV to DECnet Phase V. [CSCdi03109] - When converting packets from DECnet Phase V to DECnet Phase IV, the algorithm for determining if the selector field is a valid NSP value is wrong.
+As a result, some packets which have valid NSP values will not be converted from DECnet Phase V to DECnet Phase IV.
 [CSCdi03145]

-The DECNET Phase IV destination area number is used to form the source area number of the output packet when a packet is being converted from DECNET Phase IV to DECNET Phase V. The correct behavior is to use the Phase IV source area number to create the Phase V source area number.
-[CSCdi03562]

-It is possible for Cisco's MOP server to send MOP console carrier packets with lengths greater than 256.
+- The DECnet Phase IV destination area number is used to form the source area number of the output packet when a packet is being converted from DECnet Phase IV to DECnet Phase V. The correct behavior is to use the DECnet Phase IV source area number to create the DECnet Phase V source area number.
+[CSCdi03562] - It is possible for Cisco's MOP server to send MOP console carrier packets with lengths greater than 256.
 Some MOP products (including the DECServer 90L), do not accept packets this long.
 [CSCdi03667]

-The arp interface configuration command does not work on STS-10X terminal servers.
-[CSCdi02979]

-On boot up, on the IGS platform, bridging does not work over HDLC.
+- On boot up, on the IGS platform, bridging does not work over HDLC.
 Clearing the serial line should restore functionality.
-[CSCdi02959]

-It is possible to define a new "stun schema" which has the same name as an existing predefined STUN type (such as SDLC).
+[CSCdi02959] - It is possible to define a new "stun schema" which has the same name as an existing predefined STUN type (such as SDLC).
 When such a new definition is made, it overrides the existing predefined definition type, requiring a reload of the router to restore the accessibility of the predefined version.
-[CSCdi03066]

-It is not possible to use SDLC tunneling in a system with DECNET routing enabled (or vice versa).
-[CSCdi03170]

-In certain corner cases, SDLC proxy polling can cause an extra RR to be sent from the primary host, causing the secondary to resend its first I-frame in a series twice.
+[CSCdi03066] - It is not possible to use SDLC tunneling in a system with DECnet routing enabled (or vice versa).
+[CSCdi03170] - In certain corner cases, SDLC proxy polling can cause an extra RR to be sent from the primary host, causing the secondary to resend its first I-frame in a series twice.
 This does not affect functionality, and has minimal impact on performance.
-[CSCdi03173]

-A race exists between the transparent bridging code for learning MAC address locations from unicast packets and that for learning them from broadcasts or multicasts.
+[CSCdi03173] - A race exists between the transparent bridging code for learning MAC address locations from unicast packets and that for learning them from broadcasts or multicasts.
 In busy networks with many nodes, this race may cause corruption of internal bridging data structures.
 This corruption causes the router to cease functioning without reloading; the only workaround is to manually reload the router.
-[CSCdi03636]

-A Serial Tunnel (STUN) TCP connection to a remote cisco router could hang in the rare circumstance of the TCP connection being aborted by one side of the connection at the precise moment that the other end of the connection was just finishing reading previously sent data from the side closing the connection.
-In practice, this rarely occurs as TCP connections that abort due to an error usually do so after a long idle period in the traffic flow between the two TCP peers.
-[CSCdi03648] Interfaces and Bridging
+[CSCdi03636] - A serial tunnel (STUN) TCP connection to a remote Cisco router could hang in the rare circumstance of the TCP connection being aborted by one side of the connection at the precise moment that the other end of the connection was just finishing reading previously sent data from the side closing the connection.
+In practice, this rarely occurs because TCP connections that abort due to an error usually do so after a long idle period in the traffic flow between the two TCP peers.
+[CSCdi03648]

-When IP routing updates are sent through interfaces which have secondary addresses which lie in different major networks than their primary addresses, the split horizon rule is not applied to information about the secondary networks.
-The operational impact of this behavior is minimal, and it can be worked around entirely by the use of output routing filters.
-[CSCdi01355]

-It is possible for interface-related counter values returned by SNMP to decrease between successive samples when they are expected to increase monotonically.
+■ It is possible for interface-related counter values returned by SNMP to decrease between successive samples when they are expected to increase monotonically.
 The conditions under which this occurs are not yet well understood.
 [CSCdi02452]